gintautasp12/user-management/README.md

 ##### Instructions

 To launch the app simply issue `bash scripts/start.sh` command.
+To stop - `docker-compose down`.

 Or follow the process manually:
 1. Build and start docker containers `docker-compose -d --build`.